 - I am a firm believer that one day Bigfoot will be found.

-- I am terrified of meeting a mamma Grizzly, thanks to Leo and The Revenant.
+- I am terrified of meeting mamma Grizzly, thanks to Leo and The Revenant.

 - I hate being cold, sweating, in pain, or generally uncomfortable.
 Hence, I am not a fitness junky, or a lover of winter sports; however, I once carried a canoe on my shoulders for 2.2 kilometers!

 - Over the years I have loved and cared for: 1 dog, 6 cats, 1 hedgehog, an army of tadpoles, 1 wolf spider, 1 rabbit, 2 gerbils, 2 mice, 2 rats, 1 hamster, 2 guinea pigs, schools of fish, jars and jars of Sea Monkeys, and 1 snake (no idea what kind – I found it under a log).

 One thing about my family:

 - I have three kids and one husband.
 They are awesome.

 Your comments, questions, and feedback are welcomed and appreciated.
 You may contact me through email Jenn@TakeThemOutside.com or by the following form.
 I look forward to hearing from you.

 A few more important words:

 Take Them Outside is my blog.
 Don’t steal or copy content without my permission.
 I write about parenting, travelling, and adventure but you are responsible for using this information with reasonable judgement and common sense.
 Your family’s safety should always be based on good judgement, your experience, and knowledge.

-Lastly, I use affiliate marketing to help support (fund) my time and efforts.
-If you happen to make a purchase after clicking though any links from Take Them Outside, I will be rewarded with a small commission.
+This blog does participate in affiliate programs.
+If you happen to make a purchase after clicking though any links from Take Them Outside, I will receive a small commission.
 There is no added cost to you as a consumer.
 However, this website will never recommend products, services, and items that we don’t already use or love.